Nicodona/pyhtonPhoneBook/README.md

     - Install [MySQL Workbench - 8.0.26](https://dev.mysql.com/downloads/workbench/)
 - OS Linux other - Follow above for Ubuntu and create an issue with the message `Tool configuration failed for <Your_OS_Name>` if it fails.

+## Server Configuration on windows
+1) file1 type$networking
+2) file2 AuthMethod
+3) file3 choose windows service
+5) create a simple password e.g `myserver` or `testserver` or `phonebookserver` or any other memorable password.
+We shall update this value in production

 # Contribution guide
 1. fork this repo